White Lake, Wisconsin

 White Lake is a village in Langlade County, Wisconsin, United States.
-The population was 363 at the 2010 census.
+The population was 262 at the 2020 census.

+The White Lake Volunteer Fire Department is located within the village.

 History

 The name "White" was given to the lake by the Native Americans who hunted and fished in the area many years ago.
 It was so named because of the white sand and marl in the lake bottom.
 In 1876, pioneer Isaac Farrow attempted to drain White Lake and make a hay meadow out of the level bottom.
-He failed in this venture because he didn't realize the depth of the lake and the fact that it was fed by springs.
+He failed in this venture because he did not realize the depth of the lake and the fact that it was fed by springs.

 The White Lake area lies south and west of a former terminus of the Wisconsin and Northern Railroad, Van Ostrand.
 Service began running between Shawano and Van Ostrand in late 1907.
 Settlement in the area began to show preference to the White Lake area over Van Ostrand, a process that was accelerated by the construction of a new lumber mill completed at the end of 1916.
 The Wisconsin Northern moved its depot from Van Ostrand to White Lake at approximately that time.
 Van Ostrand was ultimately abandoned, while White Lake was incorporated as a village in 1926.

+A post office called White Lake was established in 1916, and has remained in operation ever since.